-The Executive Director has the authority to determine that the PHA is not bound by the decision of the hearing officer because the PHA was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted HUD regulations, requirements, or the decision was otherwise contrary to federal, state, or local laws.
+The Executive Director has the authority to determine that COC the PHA is not bound by the decision of the hearing officer because the PHACOC was not required to provide a hearing, the decision exceeded the authority of the hearing officer, the decision conflicted with or contradicted HUD regulations, requirements, or the decision was otherwise contrary to federal, state, or local laws.

-In such a case, the PHA will mail a "Notice of Final Decision" to the PHA and the participant on the same day.
-The "Notice of Final Decision" will be sent by first-class mail.
-A copy of this notice will be maintained in the PHA's file.
+In such a case, the PHACOC will mail a "Notice of Final Decision" to the PHACOC and the participant on the same day.
+The "Notice of Final Decision" will be sent by email or first-class mail.
+A copy of this notice will be maintained in the PHACOC's file.